This will be a paid position ($250, if coordinated successfully); however, it requires a lot of work and commitment.

 The co-chairs will have to be in constant communication with one another, meeting once or twice a week to work on details on their own; as student co-chairs you will also have to be able to take charge of situations and be able to effectively handle conflicts, should any arise.
 Students who are chosen for this position must be highly self-sufficient.
 This position requires a certain level of maturity and responsibility and hence a certain amount of trust must be established.
-Please be informed that any violation of the student code of conduct will result in a meeting with the Dean and appropriate disciplinary action will follow.

 Student co-chairs must be available for the entire duration of the weekend (from 3:00 p.m. on Friday until the last student leaves on Sunday), making sure that all students are being cared for and that everything runs smoothly.
 As previously stated, this is a very serious commitment that you should not apply for unless you will be completely devoted to the weekend.